Deck is a modern general-purpose programming language. It features:

 .
 Note that the function quote

-does not have any effect on
+does not have any effect on the evaluation of its arguments.

 These are the types of various types of procedure.
-The first two can
+The first two can be invoked as part of an expression and their isCallable

-attribute
+attribute returns true.

-(foo.isCallable) && [foo = [foo]] return foo
+(foo.isCallable) && [foo = [foo]]

-(The main problem is what to do if foo
+The main problem is what to do if foo

 also returns a callable.)